Obama says U.S. needs to win back trust after NSA spying

 He said U.S. intelligence teams were consulting closely with counterparts in other nations to ensure there was greater transparency about U.S. activities.

-Alexander denied that the NSA listens to all phone calls and reads all emails.

-"I would get more respect if we could do all that.
-If you think about all the data that's out there, it's wrong.
-We don't do it.
-We wouldn't do it... not even close."

-(Additional reporting by Jeff Mason, Justyna Pawlak and Jim Loney; Editing by Kevin Liffey and Ken Wills)
+(Additional reporting by Jeff Mason and Justyna Pawlak; Editing by Kevin Liffey)